sunshinejnjn/flask_kqmaps/README.md

     {{ kq_scripts }}

 - Put either {{ kq_easymaps }} or {{ kq_maps.SAMPLE_MAP }} to where you want the map to be shown on the page.
-    kq_easymaps would show any registered maps and kq_maps.MAP_NAME would show only the specific map named "SAMPLE_MAP".
+    kq_easymaps would show any registered maps and kq_maps.SAMPLE_MAP would show only the specific map named "SAMPLE_MAP".

 Generate and register a map with flask_kqmaps and render with flask: